khalilSS/SimplePlanner/README.md

 ## Overview
 ### Description
-[A simple planner application for college students to stay organized]
+A simple planner application for college students to stay organized

 ### App Evaluation
-[Evaluation of your app across the following attributes]
+Evaluation of app across the following attributes:
 - **Category: Organization**
 - **Mobile: Android phones exclusively**
 - **Story: Allows users to keep track of assignments, upcoming tests, and make a todo list**